Lasso Meets Horseshoe : A Survey: Lasso and Horseshoe

-As previously discussed, the posterior mode of $\btheta$ under the double exponential prior will have all the above optimal properties of the Lasso estimate of $\btheta$.
-Unfortunately, the same is not expected to hold for the posterior mean, which is the Bayes estimate under squared error loss.
-Along these lines, \citet{castillo2015bayesian} argue that the Lasso is essentially non-Bayesian, in that the ``\textsl{full posterior distribution is useless for uncertainty quantification, the central idea of Bayesian inference}''. \citet{castillo2015bayesian} provide theoretical result that the full Lasso posterior does not contract at the same speed as the posterior mode.
+As discussed before, the posterior mean under the double-exponential prior, which is the Bayes estimate under squared error loss, does not satisfy the optimality properties of the posterior mode under the double-exponential prior (i.e., the Lasso).
+Along these lines, \citet{castillo2015bayesian} argue that the Lasso is essentially non-Bayesian, in that the ``\textsl{full posterior distribution is useless for uncertainty quantification, the central idea of Bayesian inference}." \citet{castillo2015bayesian} provide theoretical result that the full Lasso posterior does not contract at the same speed as the posterior mode.

-However, there are a number of caveats related to the use of a double-exponential prior for the general purposes of shrinkage.
+Thus, there are a number of caveats related to the use of a double-exponential prior for the general purposes of shrinkage.
 An important example is found in how it handles shrinkage for small observations and robustness to the large ones.
 This behavior is described by various authors, including \cite{polson2010shrink,datta2013asymptotic}, and motivates the key properties of global-local priors.
-Figure~\ref{fig:priorkappa} provides profile plots as a diagnostic of shrinkage behaviour for different priors.
+Figure~\ref{fig:priorkappa} provides profile plots as a diagnostic of shrinkage behavior for different priors.